wenzhaoabc/minillm/README.md

 # MiniLLM

-MiniLLM is a lightweight and efficient implementation of the Language model。Similar to LLaMA, it is designed to be easy to use and integrate into various applications.
-The model is built using PyTorch and is optimized for performance and memory usage.
-For more details, please refer to the [MiniMind](https://github.com/jingyaogong/minimind)
+MiniLLM is a lightweight and efficient implementation of the Language model.
+Similar to LLaMA, it is designed to be easy to use and integrate into various applications.
+The aim of this project is to implement the processes of structural design, pre-training, SFT, RLHF and deployment inference of a large language model from scratch.
+In addition, lora fine-tuning and model distillation have been achieved.

 ## Folder Structure